 Another nine-day voyage departing Dec.
 30 rings in the New Year with fun, sun, sand and surf.
 The ship will call at Falmouth, Jamaica; Half Moon Cay; Grand Turk; Georgetown, Cayman Islands; Cozumel and Key West.

 From the turquoise waters of the Dominican Republic to the powdery beaches of the ABC Islands, Koningsdam’s 10-day itinerary highlights some of the most beautiful ports in the region.
 Departing Nov.
 13 and Dec.
 4, 2016, and Feb.
 19 and March 12, 2017, the cruises call at Half Moon Cay; Grand Turk; the exclusive cruise port of Amber Cove, Dominican Republic; Kralendijk, Bonaire; Willemstand, Curaçao; and Oranjestad, Aruba.

 11-day Caribbean Cruises Offer Blend of Several Ports

 The eastern Caribbean takes center stage on the 11-day voyages that depart Nov.
 23, 2016, and March 1 and 22, 2017.
 Koningsdam will visit the ports of Philipsburg; Castries, St. Lucia; Bridgetown, Barbados; Fort-de-France, Martinique; Basseterre; St. Thomas; and Half Moon Cay.
 Guests aboard also will enjoy scenic cruising in Soufrière Bay and past the famed Mount Pelée volcano.

-The inaugural Caribbean season of Koningsdam will be open for booking in April 2015.
+The inaugural Caribbean season of Koningsdam will be open for booking in summer 2015.
 Which cruise will be you joining us on?
 Tell us below!